-Maybe it’s just that, like Bella Swan with Edward, she isn’t drawn to Grey because he’s dominant, but because he isn’t normal.
-He’s frustrating and dangerous and knows when to quit even though he doesn’t, but he isn’t some everyday boring dope who asks her out on everyday boring dates because he everyday boring finds her everyday boring hot.
+Maybe it’s just that, like Bella Swan with Edward, she isn’t drawn to Grey because he’s dominant.
+Soft Dom’s use mental dominance over physical dominance, there are people who are curious how to be a soft dom.
+But because he isn’t normal, He’s frustrating and dangerous and knows when to quit even though he doesn’t, but he isn’t some everyday boring dope who asks her out on everyday boring dates because he everyday boring finds her everyday boring hot.
 I get that normal is boring, but the fact is, neither Bella nor Ana has ever experienced normal.
 They turn down all potential suitors, never giving them a chance and seeing what comes of it.
 I’m sure their authors have, but having a character turn away relationships based on the foresight given to them by the author’s own personal experiences is sloppy writing.
 These characters haven’t been through those life experiences yet, so the choices and assumptions they make don’t feel natural and realistic.

 And who they do choose, wow.
 Yes, Edward and Grey are different, and extremely hot, and frustrating in a way that I guess can be alluring, but the complete lack of doubt on the part of their respective heroine makes absolutely no sense.
 There should be more conflict, more requiring of the men to prove themselves instead of dragging out the revelation of their reasons to ridiculous degrees.
 Here, Grey gives Ana an orgasm when he says he wants to bite the lip she’s always gnawing on, but then continues to go on about how he’s a Dark Knight, not the heroic White Knight she imagines, and refuses to answer her few questions as he tells her to keep eating, then sets a date where he promises to explain it all.